Cause and Effect Analysis Diagram

 Note down these potential causes as shorter lines coming off of the ‘vertebrae’ of the fish bone.
 For far-reaching or complex causes, it is possible to subdivide into sub-causes that each have their own causal line.

-Step 4: Analyse the diagram
+Step 4: Analyse the Cause and Effect Analysis diagram

 The final step entails an analysis of the entire diagram, containing all the potential causes of the problem.
 Dependent upon the complexity and the importance or impact of the problem, the most likely causes may warrant closer inspection.
 This can be done via further research or surveys.
 Which potential causes actually contribute to the problem can be tested like this.